Parklane Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Parklane Elementary School's student population of 380 students has declined by 9% over five school years.
+Parklane Elementary School's student population of 380 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|